Delsiwels/delsi.github.io/README.md

 **Senior Bookkeeper at Biscuit Business Services** _(Australian company)_ <br />
 _MSP: Techno Global Team_ <br />
 _November 2018 – Present_
-* Contributed proactively to the continuous improvement of the company including setting up of an internal company site
+* Contributed proactively to the continuous improvement of the company including setting up an internal company site
 * Focused on completing jobs within agreed timeframes and time budget
 * Coordinated with team members to ensure good workflow across the company
 * Prepared BASes and IASes for lodgement